 Rick Perry on Wednesday, March 2nd, 2011 in an interview.

-Rick Perry says neither Barack Obama or Mexico President Felipe Calderon have been on U.S.-Mexico border to see what's happening to citizens of Mexico and Texas
+Rick Perry says neither Obama or Calderon have been on U.S.-Mexico border Mexico and Texas

 UPDATE, 11:15 a.m., March 7, 2011: After this article was published, readers alerted us to President Obama's Aug.
 31, 2010, trip to Fort Bliss in El Paso.
 According to a transcript of his remarks, Obama thanked the soldiers and talked about his upcoming address to the nation on Iraq and Afghanistan; he made no mention of the border situation or Mexico during his two-hour visit.